-UNMC High School Alliance Students tie green EAB awareness ribbons around a small stand of Ash Trees in front of the Lied Transplant Center.
+UNMC Students tie green EAB awareness ribbons around a small stand of Ash Trees in front of Bennett Hall.

 In addition to identifying the tree, the ribbon notes that it is one of over 100,000 Ash trees that could be lost to an EAB infestation.
 It also provides a web address to the local extension office for more information.